 Reclamation Act with approving the expansion of operations to remove federally-owned coal on federal land. - 13.
-Defendant C. STEPHEN ALLRED is Assistant Secretary, Land and Mineral Management for the Department of the Interior.
-On July 31, 2008, Assistant Secretary Allred, on behalf of the Department of the Interior, signed the mining plan approval document approving the West Elk Mine expansion.
+At all relevant times concerning the actions complained of, Defendant C. STEPHEN ALLRED was Assistant Secretary, Land and Mineral Management for tDOI.
+On July 31, 2008, Assistant Secretary Allred, on behalf of the Department of the Interior, signed the mining plan approval document approving the first phase of the West Elk Mine expansion.
+On January 15, 2009, Assistant Secretary Allred, on behalf of DOI, signed the mining plan approval document approving the second and final phase of the West Elk Mine expansion.
 Mr. Allred is sued in his official capacity.